 Based on the directors' responses to an annual questionnaire, the board determined that none of the independent directors has any interest, business or other relationship that could or could reasonably be perceived to constitute a material relationship with the company.
 B.W.
-Corson is a director and chairman, president and chief executive officer of the company and not considered to be independent.
-The board believes that Mr. Corson's extensive knowledge of the business of the company and Exxon Mobil Corporation is beneficial to the other directors and his participation enhances the effectiveness of the board.
+Corson is a director and chairman, president and chief executive officer of the company and is not considered to be independent.
+In connection with his upcoming retirement from the company, Mr. Corson has chosen not to stand for re-election at the annual meeting of shareholders on May 8, 2025 and J.R.
+Whelan is being nominated for election as a director for the first time.
+Mr. Whelan has been appointed as president of the company effective April 1, 2025, as chief executive officer effective at the conclusion of the annual meeting, and, provided that Mr. Whelan is elected as a director at the meeting, as chairman effective at the conclusion of the meeting.
+If elected, Mr. Whelan will also be a non-independent director.
+The board believes that both Mr. Corson and Mr. Whelan's extensive knowledge of the business of the company and Exxon Mobil Corporation has been and will be beneficial to the other directors and their participation enhances the effectiveness of the board.

-M.R.
-Crocker is also a non-independent director as he is an employee of Exxon Mobil Corporation.
-Mr. Crocker has chosen not to stand for re-election at the annual meeting of shareholders.
-Director nominee, N.A.
-Hansen, holds the position of senior vice-president, energy products at ExxonMobil Product Solutions Company, a division of Exxon Mobil Corporation, and if elected will also be a non-independent director.
-The company believes that Mr. Crocker and Mr. Hansen, although deemed non-independent under the relevant standards by virtue of their employment, can be viewed as independent of the company's management and that their ability to reflect the perspective of the company's shareholders enhances the effectiveness of the board.
+N.A.
+Hansen is also a non-independent director as he is an employee of Exxon Mobil Corporation.
+Mr. Hansen holds the position of senior vice-president, energy products at ExxonMobil Product Solutions Company, a division of Exxon Mobil Corporation.
+The company believes that Mr. Hansen, although deemed non-independent under the relevant standards by virtue of his employment, can be viewed as independent of the company's management and that his ability to reflect the perspective of the company's shareholders enhances the effectiveness of the board.

 Name of director and/or nominee Management Independent Not independent Reason for non-independent status

 D.W.
 Cornhill ✓

 B.W.
-Corson ✓ ✓ B.W.
+Corson (a) ✓ ✓ B.W.
 Corson is a director and chairman, president and chief executive officer of Imperial Oil Limited.

-M.R.
-Crocker (a) ✓ M.R.
-Crocker is an employee of Exxon Mobil Corporation.

 S.R.
-Driscoll \checkmark
+Driscoll ✓

 J.N.
-Floren \checkmark
+Floren ✓

 G.J.
-Goldberg \checkmark
+Goldberg ✓

 N.A.
-Hansen (b) ✓ N.A.
+Hansen ✓ N.A.
 Hansen is an employee of Exxon Mobil Corporation.

 M.C.
 Hubbs ✓

+J.R.
+Whelan (b) ✓ ✓ If elected, J.R.
+Whelan will be chairman, president and chief executive officer of Imperial Oil Limited.

-- (a) M.R.
-Crocker is a current director and has chosen not to stand for re-election at the annual meeting of shareholders. - (b) N.A.
-Hansen is not currently a director and is being nominated for election as a director at the annual meeting of shareholders.
+- (a) B.W.
+Corson is a current director and has chosen not to stand for re-election at the annual meeting of shareholders. - (b) J.R.
+Whelan is not currently a director and is being nominated for election as a director at the annual meeting of shareholders.